-Maharashtra Assembly election results: Counting of votes to begin at 8 am

-The state’s politics has seen several tectonic shifts in the past five years, leading to it now having as many as six major parties in the fray.
+Maharashtra election results: Ruling Mahayuti heads for landslide win, crosses 200 seats

+The Bharatiya Janata Party was ahead in 125 seats, the Shiv Sena group led by Chief Minister Eknath Shinde in 55 and the Nationalist Congress Party group led by Deputy Chief Minister Ajit Pawar in 35.

+In the Maha Vikas Aghadi camp, the Congress was ahead in 22 seats, the Shiv Sena (Uddhav Balasaheb Thackeray in 17 and the Nationalist Congress Party group led by Sharad Pawar in 13.

-The counting of votes for elections to the 288-member Maharashtra Assembly will begin at 8 am on Saturday.
+The counting of votes for elections to the 288-member Maharashtra Assembly began at 8 am on Saturday.

 The election was held in a single phase on November 20, along with the second phase of the Jharkhand Assembly election.